openfisca/openfisca-doc/source/installation/windows-no-admin.md

-# Work on OpenFisca on a Windows without being administrator
+# On Windows without admin rights

 _Warning: running OpenFisca on a machine **with** administrator privileges would make your life much easier.
 Using a MacOS or a Linux would be even better._